dealingwith/daniel-industries/_writings/east-district.md

 Bo nodded as he pulled the skewers off the grill, plated them, and slid the plate in front of another gwailou at the bar.

 And then he noticed him.
-Bissell's Least Favorite Person at the Bar.
+Bissell's Least Favorite Person at the bar.
 Laying crotch-down on the bench near the door, up on his elbows, expressionless, lost in the displays projected onto the back of his sunglasses.
 Wearing that goddamned brimmed hat.

 That posture and that hat represented everything Bissell hated in this world.
 Pretense.
 Privilege.
 Bissell sneered and returned to his drink.
-He'd taken just one more sip, hoping for something to distract from Least Favorite Person, when he heard some commotion on the street.
+He'd taken just one more sip, hoping for something to distract him from his Least Favorite Person, when he heard some commotion on the street.

 "Out of my way!" he heard a young voice shout.
 Then some distant screams.